thomasberge/restedwf/README.md

 ```

 Create a class called Rested that extends RestedRequestHandler.
-This class' constructor serves as your applications main().
+This is where you add your endpoints.

 ```
 class Rested extends RestedRequestHandler {

   Rested() {
-    this.address = "127.0.0.1";
-    this.port = 80;
     this.addResource(Resource_root(), "/");
   }
 }
 ```

-Instantiate and start a server.
-The server will in turn instantiate Rested classes in isolates.
-Use keepAlive for the application to not exit prematurely, or code your own function.
+Instantiate and start a development test server at the specified address and port.

 ```
 main() async {
-  RestedServer server = new RestedServer();
+  RestedServer server = RestedServer(Rested());
-  await server.start();
-  server.keepAlive();
+  server.start("127.0.0.1", 80);
 }
 ```